skip to main content

 Educational activities in your hospital or workplace

-If you are organising an educational activity for doctors in your hospital or workplace, it may fall under the Internal (Practice Evaluation and Development) CPD category, and if so, it is not necessary to apply for CPD Approval.
+If you are organising an educational activity for doctors in your hospital or workplace, it may fall under the Work-Based Learning CPD category and if so, it is not necessary to apply for CPD Accreditation.

 Examples of meeting types: